SudhaAmarnath/CMPE282FinalProject/README.md

     - Code Build: Generating the build output.
     - Code Commit: This is used as the version control and code repository (code is also uploaded to the GitHub)
     - Code Deploy: Deploys the code to the server.

+**Infrastructure as a Service (IaaS)**

+**AWS Cloud Formation**
+    An Application stack has been created which consists of EC2 instance, RDS for MySQL, Security groups and continous integration pipeline.
+Application then be containerized to run on EC2 created by the cloud formation script.

 ### Advantages of using Cloud Services

 **High Availability**